maxzerbini/oauth/README.md

 # oauth middleware
 OAuth 2.0 Authorization Server &amp; Authorization Middleware for [Gin-Gonic](https://github.com/gin-gonic/gin)

-This library offers an OAuth 2.0 Authorization Server based on Gin-Gonic and an Authorization Gin-Gonic Middleware for Resource Server.
+This library offers an OAuth 2.0 Authorization Server based on Gin-Gonic and an Authorization Middleware usable in Resource Servers developed with Gin-Gonic.

 ## Authorization Server
-The Authorization Server is implemented by the struct _OAuthBearerServer_ that manages two grant type of authorizations.
+The Authorization Server is implemented by the struct _OAuthBearerServer_ that manages two grant types of authorizations (password and client_credentials).
 This Authorization Server is made to provide authorization token usable for consumimg resource's API.

 ### Password grant type
 _OAuthBearerServer_ supports password grant type allowing the token generation for username / password credentials.